Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Charge and energy magnetization from the Einstein relation

 where $n$ is the band index.
-This has a particularly simple interpretation in a \textit{two-dimensional} sample.
+This has a particularly simple interpretation in a \textit{two-dimensional} Chern Insulator, where the chemical potential falls on a band gap and hence, the term containing the Dirac Delta function can be dropped.
 The magnitude of the circulating, bound energy current along an edge (not to be confused with the energy current density $\vec{j}^E$, which resides in the bulk) is given by $I^E_0 = \Delta z |\vec{M}^E_0 \times \hat{n}|$ (see Fig. \ref{fig:2D-sample-circulation}).